 We weren't blown away by the pricing with Snapfish, which increased when we got to checkout.
 This means you don't know how much your card will cost when you start making it, and it ended up being one of the more expensive sites we reviewed.
 However, there's an impressive holiday selection and the option to print in-store for convenience.
 Printing was good, but not amazing quality.
 If you're not happy though, Snapfish does have a 100-percent satisfaction guarantee which offers a full refund or card replacement if you are dissatisfied with your order.

-- Read the review: Snapfish
+- Read our Snapfish Photo Cards review

-8. Paper Source: Best for designer cards
+8. Paper Source: Best for designer photo cards

 Featuring Kate Spade, Paperless Post and more, Paper Source features some fancy designs